 On our walk around town this morning we stopped for breakfast.
 Uh oh.
 No English subtitles on the menu.
 Some stuff we sort of could figure out.
 Some stuff not so much.
 And the waitress—who was fun and engaging and attentive—couldn’t help.
 But we’re learning.
 For example, using our powers of linguistic deduction we now know the French word for “gas.”

 Anyway, we walked to the church over which we watched yesterday’s sunset.
 It was pretty cool today as well.

 Although we’re headed due north, the Richelieu flows that direction.
 We immediately picked up the current.
 Hey we’re going almost ten knots!
-We don’t know the exact exchange rate, but we figure that’s at least thirteen knots Canadian.
-The quaint towns lining the river zipped by.
+We don’t know the exact exchange rate, but we figure that’s at least 13 knots Canadian.
+Quaint towns dominated by steeples lining the river zipped by one after another.

 We’ve passed a bunch of ferries during our journey, but can’t recall another one that just rides back and forth on a cable, almost like the one that Josey Wales shot loose while escaping incompetent bounty hunters.
-No propellers.
+No propellers, just a winch.
 Today we saw three of them.

 Hmmm.
 Navionics shows the path through the bridge, but mostly it’s covered with red warning icons.
 This can’t be good.
 The comments say lay on your horn and make sure nobody is coming upstream because once you commit there’s no bailing out.
 But since going downstream in fast current makes a boat difficult to steer, down-streamers have the right-of-way, which we figured was good enough for us.